pzeng123/donation-analytics/README.md

 To run the program, execute `./run.sh` at the root directory of the project.

 # Tests Instructions
-In the 'insight_testsuite' directory, 6 different tests were tested.
+In the `insight_testsuite` directory, 6 different tests were tested.
 1. original insight_testsuite test
 2. added some more donation records based on 1
 3. changed `percentile` from 30 to 50